 The school you or your dependents attend must also qualify for these education tax credits.
-An “eligible institution” is one that can or does participate in federal student aid programs – which is pretty much most colleges and universities.
+An “eligible institution” is one that can or does participate in federal student aid programs, which is pretty much most colleges and universities.
 Some vocational schools qualify, too.

 You can look up your school on the U.S. Federal Student Aid Code List that's available online if you're unsure.
 If it’s there, it’s eligible.
 You can also check with FAFSA.gov to see if it has a federal school code.

-Read More: Rental Assistance for College Students
+Read More: Types of Financial Aid for College

 The American Opportunity Tax Credit